5hojib/Electrogram/docs/source/topics/synchronous.rst

     asyncio.run(main())

-To run Pyrofork synchronously, use the non-async context manager as shown in the following example.
+To run Electrogram synchronously, use the non-async context manager as shown in the following example.
 As you can see, the non-async example becomes less cluttered.

 .. code-block:: python